tracyxjy/GCD_HW3/CodeBook.md

 The complete list of variables of each feature vector is available in 'features.txt'

-The tidy data 'UCI_HAR_Dat_Tidy2.txt' summarizes the average of all feature varaibles for each activity and each subject from 'UCI_HAR_Dat_Tidy1.txt'.
+The output tidy data 'UCI_HAR_Dat_Tidy2.txt' summarizes the average of all feature varaibles for each activity and each subject from 'UCI_HAR_Dat_Tidy1.txt'.
 It includes all the variables above except the first variable "Data_Des".

 Clean data steps:
 -----------------